kmoppel/kmoppel.github.io/_posts/2025-08-06-no-you-dont-need-extensions-to-compact-postgres-tables.md

 Some more knowledgeable Postgres users looking at the sample script might wonder why I didn’t use the PostgreSQL [MERGE](https://www.postgresql.org/docs/current/sql-merge.html) command?
 Isn’t it exactly built for such data rectification tasks?
-With v17 additions, covering also deletes, indeed - would be very convenient...but sadly way slower in practice - and the documentation mentions that as well.
+With v17 additions, covering also deletes, indeed - would be very convenient...but sadly way slower in practice, as generates plans suitable for more "big data" merges - and the documentation mentions that as well.

 *PS - feel free to [contact](https://kmoppel.github.io/aboutme/) me if need a bit of help with Postgres - I've put in my